shinziling/CollegeNote/content/Stuff/Git.md

 ```

 >[!note]
->Note when running `git add .` you may have added file that you do not want to commit if so add a `.gitignore` file in the repo.
-Then add the the name of files you do not want to be added to the stage environment in the `.gitignore` file.
+>Note when running `git add .` you might  add files that you do not want to commit.
+If this happens, add a `.gitignore` file in the repo using the `touch` command as used in previous examples.
+Then, using a text editor, add the the name of files you do not want to be added to the stage environment in the `.gitignore` file.

 2. After staging all the files we can now commit the change
 ```bash
 git commit -m "some message goes here"
 ```
-> People often get confuse with the `git commit` command, what commit do is that it create a point in history of the changes you have made in which you can view all the commits that have been made using `git log`.
-And let say you accidentally stage a change to a file you did not meant to make using the `git add` command you can then revert the change using `git restore` to revert the file to its last commit.
+> People* often get confused with the `git commit` command.
+All commit does is create a point in history of the changes you have made at which you can view all the commits that have been made using `git log`. <br>
+> Let's say you accidentally stage a change to a file you did not mean to make using the `git add` command.
+In such a case, you can then revert the change using `git restore` to revert the file to its last commit.
 Git will generally tell you how to revert the change when you run `git status`.
 Normally it will probably be something like this:
 > 1. `git restore --staged [file_name]`
 > 2. `git restore [file_name]`
 >> Run both command in the order that is listed above
+>> > * Editor's Note: The writer is talking about me.
+He has never known anyone else to actually have difficulty with understanding commit.
+I am a certified idiot.

 ## Branching

-Branching is of most utmost importance when it comes to git.
-Generally, we do not want to make changes directly to the main(sometimes called master) branch since that branch will contain our most stable builds and deployment-ready build.
-So we would create a new branch off of the main branch or do a fork(covered later).
-The new branch will be based off of the latest commit that has been made to the main branch at the time the new branch was create; in other words you can have multiple branches off of the main branch at different commit history.
+Branching is of most utmost importance when it comes to Git.
+Generally, we do not want to make changes directly to the main(sometimes called master) branch since that branch should contain the most stable build and deployment-ready build.
+The main branch should ideally be the version the public is using.
+Due to this, when making any changes, we should create a new branch off of the main branch or perform a fork(covered later).
+The new branch will be based off of the latest commit that has been made to the main branch at the time the new branch was create; an effect of this is that you can have multiple branches off of the main branch at different points in the commit history log.
 - This allows us to make any changes we want without modifying the content within main/master branch.
 	- Useful when we want test a new feature we would like to implement to the main branch.
-	- And when we want to implement those feature to the main/master branch we can just do a merge.
+	- When we want to implement those feature to the main/master branch we can just do a merge.
 >When creating a new branch, the new branch is based off of the current branch you are in and contains all the files of the current branch and its commit history.
 The new branch also does not have to be based off of the main branch.
 1. To create a new branch run these command in your local repository
 ```bash
 git branch [new_branch_name]    # create the new branch if it didn't already exist git checkout [new_branch_name]  # switch to the new branch
 ```
 > This will create a branch based off of the current branch you are in.
-You can also use `git switch` instead of `git checkout` they essentially do the same thing if no unique flags are given. `git switch` is basically a split off command of the `git checkout` command.
+You can also use `git switch` instead of `git checkout`.
+They essentially do the same thing if no unique flags are given. `git switch` is basically a split off command of the `git checkout` command.
 To further understand these two commands I recommend reading the official git documentation for [switch](https://git-scm.com/docs/git-switch) and [checkout](https://git-scm.com/docs/git-checkout).

 >[!tip]
 >You can simplify the process of creating a branch and switching to the branch in one terminal line command.
 Simply run
 >- `git checkout -b [new_branch_name]` or
 >- `git switch -c [new_branch_name]`
->> Both command will create and switch to the newly created branch
+>> Both commands will create and switch to the newly created branch
 >
->If you want to create a branch based off of another branch and not the current branch you're in then run
+>If you want to create a branch based off of another branch that you are not currently in then run
 >- `git checkout -b [new_branch_name] [name_of_another_branch]`
 >
 >To create an completely empty branch run
 >- `git switch --orphan [new_branch_name]`
->	- This would create a branch with no files or folders except for the one git does not track
+>	- This would create a branch with no files, folders or commit history, except for changes that git has not yet tracked (due to the changes not yet being committed)

-> To see all existing branch simply run `git branch` and to remove a branch run `git branch -d [name_of_the_branch]`
+> To see all existing branches, simply run `git branch`.
+To remove a branch, run `git branch -d [name_of_the_branch]`

 Now let suppose we edit our README.md in our newly created branch.
 This change is only present within the newly created branch and not the main branch.
 If we want to integrate the changes to the main branch we would do a merge on the main branch
 1. First change back to the main branch